Practice with us!

 - Yogi Beats: Combine creative flows with dynamic, rhythm-based movements for a full body workout.

-- Foundations of Power Flow: Get back to the basics in this unheated class.
+- Unheated Power Flow: Get a full workout in this unheated class.

 - Deep Rest: Cultivate mindfulness, improve flexibility, and move slowly in this unheated class.

-Yes, our Studio B room is unheated, and we offer restorative classes there twice a week.
-Our Foundations of Power Flow and Yogi Beats classes are unheated as well, though you’ll certainly sweat in both!
+Yes, our Studio B room is unheated, and we offer an unheated power flow once a week and restorative classes there twice a week.

 We heat our Studio A room to about 95° and use humidifiers.
 You will sweat.
 A lot.
 The heat elevates your practice and gives your heart, lungs, and muscles a more beneficial workout.
 The day prior to your class, drink plenty of water throughout the day.
 Hydration starts the day before!